Make Study Abroad Part of Your Mason Experience

 - Transportation to and from the airport

-- Lunch & Dinner (Two dinners are provided: Welcome and Departure dinners)
+- Daily Lunch & Dinner (Two dinners are provided: Welcome and Departure dinners)

 - Optional performance events and tours

-During the Winter Break, make the world your stage by studying abroad for two weeks in London!
-Led by Kristin Johnsen-Neshati, Professor of Theater at George Mason University, this study abroad program has been one of Mason Study Abroad's most popular for nine years running!
+This Winter Break, make the world your stage by studying abroad for two weeks in London!
+Led by Ken Elston, Director of the School of Theater at George Mason University, this study abroad program has been one of Mason Study Abroad's most popular for over nine years running!
 Participants will see a number of shows, ranging from fringe productions to West End productions.
 Previous plays have included:

 - Curious Incident of the Dog in the Night